makedeb/makedeb-docs/docs/makedeb/pkgbuild-specification/variables.md

 ### provides `(optional, function, array)`
 A list of packages that the built package provides the dependency for.

-This variable takes the same syntax as `depends`.

-For example, if the PKGBUILD is building the `foo-new` program and another package needs `foo`, as a dependency, you could put the following in a PKGBUILD to make `foo-new` satisfy the dependency:
+For example, if the PKGBUILD is building the `foo-new` program and another package depends on `foo`, you could put the following in a PKGBUILD to make `foo-new` satisfy the dependency:

 ```sh
 provides=('foo')
 ```

-Specifying comparison operators here will cause the provided package to only be provided for when other packages request a version that fits the operator.
+Specifying comparison operators here will cause the provided package to only be provided for when other packages request a version that fits the specified operator.
+This variable also takes the same syntax as `depends`.

 ## Other